Student Media Fellowship

 Want to find out more about what it takes to be in the media?
 Are you looking to improve your writing or public speaking skills?

-The NeW Student Media Fellowship is an opportunity to learn how to excel in media interviews, write an article for publication, and present your viewpoint effectively.
+The NeW Student Media Fellowship is an exclusive opportunity to learn how to excel in media interviews, write an article for publication, and present your viewpoint effectively.
+Students will expand their knowledge and media skills, whether they want to focus more on print media or live media hits and interviews.
+Participants will have the chance to have an article published and participate in live media hits.

-During the eight month long program, you will not only get hands-on experience, but you will get individual personalized training and coaching from NeW staff, who together bring years of experience in writing, pitching, and interviewing.
+During the program, you will receive personalized training and coaching from NeW staff members and outside writers and pundits.
+These individuals bring years of experience in writing, pitching, and interviewing.

-The fellowship is designed to give you training that can help you in your career and is not taught in the classroom.
+The Fellowship is designed to give you training that is not taught in the classroom and will help you in your career.

 Here are some articles by past fellows: